Richardaeld/google_translate_game/README.md

 # Brand Identity
 This game should give the feeling of studying at home or in school for an exam and is accomplished though:
 + The use of a background that resembles a desk or dining room table.
-+ The default cards are ment to resemble index cards that would be used like 'flash cards' to help someone study.
++ The default cards are ment to resemble index cards that would be used like flash cards to help someone study.
 + The font used on the cards was ment to resemble hand writting to give the feeling of a hand made card.
 + A bright color was used to give users the feeling of personality from someone that might use a highlighter to make studying more fun.